sostenes198/sostenes198/README.md

 ### Find me around the web 🌎:

-- 💼 Connecting and sharing professional updates on <a href="https://www.linkedin.com/in/william-queiroz/">LinkedIn</a>.
+- 💼 Connecting and sharing professional updates on <a href="https://www.linkedin.com/in/sostenesgsouza/">LinkedIn</a>.
-- 🐦 Following me on <a href="https://twitter.com/wnqueiroz/">Twitter</a>.